All electron GW with linearized augmented plane waves for metals and semiconductors: Results

-In Table~\ref{table:convergenceSi} we show how the size of the gap depends on the parameters of the product LAPW basis.
-Here we use a converged number of Matsubara points (32 for evaluating $W_0$ and 160 for convolution of $W_0$ and $G$).
-The important parameters are: number of local orbitals (LO), the highest allowed orbital momentum of the product basis $L_{max}$ defined just above Eq.~\ref{BasisDiagonal2}, the maximum energy of the radial orbital included in the product basis $PB_{emax}$.
-Namely, when constructing the product basis, we always include all the basis-functions corresponding to occupied states as well as core state, however, we can neglect some radial basis functions, which are solutions of the Schroedinger equation at very high energy (beyond $PB_{emax}$).
-The cutoff $L_{max}=6$ and $PB_{emax}=20$Hartree above the Fermi energy gives a gap in Si within 3\% of the converged value, with the size of the product basis of 437, and the size of the Coulomb eigenbasis of 405.
-Clearly, in such an economic setup almost all basis functions are important, and hence calculation in eigenbasis does not speed up the calculation much.
-Next, we add five LO's at the energies tabulated in Ref.~\onlinecite{Blaha_HLO}, which converges the gap within 0.5\%, and increases the product basis for additional 138 functions, while the eigenbasis size is increased for only 61 functions.
+Next, we add five LO's at the energies tabulated in Ref.~\cite{Blaha_HLO}, which converges the gap within 0.5\%, and increases the product basis for additional 138 functions, while the eigenbasis size is increased for only 61 functions.
 Increasing $PB_{emax}$ to infinity changes the gap size for less than 0.2\%, however, it increases the product basis substantially to the size of 1407, i.e., additional 832 basis functions.
 Here the power of the Coulomb eigenbasis becomes apparent, as that basis increases for only 78 additional functions, i.e., one order of magnitude less than the number of functions added to the product basis.
 Finally, increasing $L_{max}$ from 6 to 10 adds an additional 0.5\% to the gap size, and increases the product basis for additional 438 functions, while the Coulomb eigenbasis is increased for 354 functions.
 Finally, increasing $PB_{emax}$ at already converged $L_{max}=10$ does not change the gap but increases the product basis substantially.
 Fortunately, the eigenbasis is increased much less.
 Hence the energy cutoff $PB_{emax}=20$Hartree (default in Gap2 code) allows one to substantially reduce the computational cost and reduce the product basis size and not affect the results much.
-At the same time, the Coulomb eigenbasis is a much more economic basis than the product basis to perform calculations of polarization and $W$.
+At the same time, the Coulomb eigenbasis is a much more economic basis than the product basis to perform calculations of polarization matrix and $W$ matrix.